vishandi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific event on a specific person's schedule
+1. User requests to delete a specific event on a specific person's schedule.
-2. UniGenda deletes the event
+2. UniGenda deletes the event.

    Use case ends.